ThePhysicsGuys/Physics3D/README.md

   | - (Project and other files)
 4. The configuration should already be configured in the provided project and solution files
 5. You are done!

-### CMake (For linux only)
-1. Clone the repository
-2. Run [setup.sh](/setup.sh) from the Physics3D directory, this will install the necessary dependencies and create the build folders.
-It will also run cmake for debug and release.
-  The dependencies can be installed on their own with [setupDependencies.sh](/setupDependencies.sh) The build directories can be generated on their own with [setupBuild.sh](/setupBuild.sh)
-3. Make the debug and release builds with `make` when inside `Physics3D/build/debug` or `Physics3D/build/release`
-4. To run the application, you must run it from the build directory: `./debug/application`

 ## Authors
 * **Lennart Van Hirtum** - [VonTum](https://github.com/VonTum)